sf-wdi-18/notes/lectures/week-02/day_3_node/dawn/node-intro.md

 ```
-//define a function
+//function definition
 var myPersonalGreeting = function() {
   return "Hey buddyguy!";
 }

-//export it as a module
+//module export
 exports.greeting = myPersonalGreeting;
 ```

 Adding our function to the exports object allows it to be exported!

-* Inside `play.js` we can now require our new module by giving specifying the path:
+* Inside `myApp.js` we can now require our new module by giving specifying the path:

 ```
 var greet = require('./greetings');